tigera/docs/calico-enterprise/network-policy/policy-best-practices.mdx

 #### Understand the depth of {{site.prodname}} network policy

 Because {{site.prodname}} policy goes well beyond the features in Kubernetes policy, we recommend that you have a basic understanding of [network policy and global network policy]({{site.baseurl}}/security/calico-network-policy) and how they provide workload access controls.
-And even though you may not implement the following policies, it is helpful to know the defense in depth that {{site.prodname}} is available.
+And even though you may not implement the following policies, it is helpful to know the depth of defense that is available in {{site.prodname}}.

 - [Policy for services]({{site.baseurl}}/security/services)
 - [Policy integration for firewalls]({{site.baseurl}}/security/policy-firewalls/)